|Section||22-C-01.||Legislative declaration of policy.|

 The council shall have the authority to appoint ad hoc council members to advise them, as they may deem necessary.

 The council shall have at least four meetings each year with at least one meeting to be in each quarter of the year.
-The council shall adopt rules and procedures for its meetings; shall keep accurate records of its meetings and activities, and shall file an annual report with the county legislature and the county executive.
+The council shall adopt rules and procedures for its meetings; shall keep accurate records of its meetings and activities, and shall file an annual report of its activities and recommendations with the county elgislature and the county executive.

 Section 22-C-04.
 The county executive.
 The county executive shall require any county department, division, board, council, committee, authority or agency, or other unit or any agency or organization receiving county funding, to provide such facilities, assistance and data as will enable the commission to properly effectuate its powers and duties under this article.